Quechua: Why study Quechua?

-Beginning winter 2019, LACS will make the Quechua courses (starting with Quechua Intermediate II) available to Big Ten institution students through Big Ten CourseShare, a distance-learning curriculum sharing system established by a consortium of Midwestern universities.
-For inquiries, please contact: email@example.com
+Quechua courses can often be made available to Big Ten institution students through Big Ten CourseShare.
+For inquiries, please contact: firstname.lastname@example.org

 Quechua at U-M: A comprehensive Quechua language program featuring beginning, intermediate, and advanced levels, and taught by Adela Carlos Rios in Fall and Winter terms

-- Centro Tinku offers the same three levels of Quechua language offered in Ann Arbor –beginning, intermediate, advanced—compressed into seven weeks
+- Centro Tinku offers the same three levels of Quechua language offered in Ann Arbor –beginning, intermediate, advanced—compressed into an accelerated, seven-week program.

-- Classes meet daily for four hours per day, five days a week, for seven weeks, for a total of 140 language instruction contact hours per course—the equivalent of a full academic year on campus
+- Classes meet for four hours per day, five days a week, for seven weeks, for a total of 140 language instruction contact hours per course: the equivalent of a full academic year on campus.

-- To complement the language training, participants also experience a series of lectures on Quechua culture and history and are guided on an extensive program of excursions and cultural events.
-Enrollment will be limited to 10 at each level
+- To complement the language training, participants also experience a series of lectures on Quechua culture and history and, when pandemic conditions allow, are guided on an extensive program of excursions and cultural events.
+Enrollment is generally limited to 10 students per level.

 We recommend a basic-to-intermediate knowledge of Spanish, as this will be the bridge language used in class.

-The beginning and ending dates of this year's program are June 21 - August 6, 2021.
-Tuition and fees will be $3250*.
+The beginning and end dates of this year's program are June 20 - August 7, 2022.
+Tuition and fees will be $3750*.
 As this year’s program will be virtual, there is no additional cost for room and board.

 Please note: While students may opt to receive U-M credit by enrolling in the corresponding course, this enrollment is not required.
 Students enrolling for credit at Michigan will be required to pay Michigan tuition in addition to other program fees.
 U-M undergraduate students receive U-M credits by paying Centro Tinku's tuition and fees as well as a CGIS administrative fee of $450.
 Bear in mind that, regardless of whether they enroll through Michigan or directly through Centro Tinku, the same academic criteria will apply to all students.